sybrew/the-seo-framework/readme.txt

 		* Or disabled per se when TSF is active?
 Allow users to revert this via (the same) filter?
 	* TODO you can now set SEO exclusions using endpoints?
 		* This can be difficult to determine with the SEO Bar.
 Alternatively, we set exclusions based on registered EP?
+	* WordPress Core sitemaps that land with WP v5.5 are now supported.
+We don't believe this Core addition is beneficial for TSF users, but we'll explore its integration and are open to suggestions.
+We do welcome it, since it exposes many faults in other plugins and even in WordPress itself, which we had to fight off tirelessly in support.
+		* When you enable TSF's "optimized" sitemaps, the Core sitemaps are disabled.
+		* When you disable TSF's sitemaps, akin to using other sitemap plugins, you might get sitemaps that present errors in Google Search Console, because non-indexable posts are included therein too.
+		* When you disable TSF's sitemaps, the WordPress Core sitemap link may be added back to the virtual robots.txt output.
+	* You can now specify a custom logo for the sitemap header title--instead of being stuck using the one from Customizer.
 * **Improved:**
 	* The description generator has gone through another generational leap:
 		* It is now able to discern between punctuation types for stripping leading characters.
 For example, an opening bracket will no longer be stripped from the start of a sentence, but closing brackets will.